jlarmstrongiv/gulp-images-hot-folder/README.md

 Deprecated commands:

-- `r-once`:  uses the imagemin algorithms to compress images
+- `gulp r-once`:  uses the imagemin algorithms to compress images
-- `r-watch`:  uses the imagemin algorithms to compress images
+- `gulp r-watch`:  uses the imagemin algorithms to compress images

 That’s about it.
 Hope you have a nice day! :)